-Juvenile Probation and Alcohol and Other Drug Services (ADS) collaborated to establish an alcohol and drug screening, assessment and referral process.
-Through this process, youth with an identified risk factor in the category of substance use/abuse are provided an alcohol and drug screening on-site at the Sacramento County Juvenile Court building or at the Youth Detention Facility if incarcerated.
+Juvenile Probation and Substance Use Prevention and Treatment Services (SUPT) collaborated to establish a substance use disorder (SUD) screening, assessment and referral process.
+Through this process, youth with an identified risk factor in the category of substance use/abuse are provided a SUD screening on-site at the Sacramento County Juvenile Court building or at the Youth Detention Facility if incarcerated.
 Following the assessment, treatment recommendations and referrals to contracted community-based or county service providers are made by a senior mental health counselor or certified addiction specialist.

-Through ADS, youth may receive substance use services covered by Medi-Cal if eligible and if they are not otherwise covered by medical insurance that includes these services.
+Through SUPT, youth may receive substance use services covered by Medi-Cal if eligible and if they are not otherwise covered by medical insurance that includes these services.
 Any youth living in Sacramento County who is experiencing substance use problems can be referred to the program or refer themselves.
-Services are provided based upon assessed needs.
+Services are provided based upon assessed needs and recommendations.